hdShang/arxiv-daily/docs/cs-CV/2025-06-30/papers/250623714v1-towards-an-automated-multimodal-approach-for-video-summarization-bui.md

 ---
 layout: default
-title: Towards an Automated Multimodal Approach for Video Summarization: Building a Bridge Between Text, Audio and Facial Cue-Based Summarization
+title: "Towards an Automated Multimodal Approach for Video Summarization: Building a Bridge Between Text, Audio and Facial Cue-Based Summarization"
 ---

 # Towards an Automated Multimodal Approach for Video Summarization: Building a Bridge Between Text, Audio and Facial Cue-Based Summarization